Detected Issues

 The checkpoint result models the result of the evaluation of a checkpoint over the project under analysis.
 The result has a status (pass, partial, fail, n/a or unknown) with the following meaning:

-• ok - the target project is compliant for the checkpoint.
+- The target project is compliant for the checkpoint.

-• partial - the target project is partially (but not completely) compliant.
+- The target project is partially (but not completely) compliant.

-• n/a - the checkpoint does not apply for the target project.
+- The checkpoint does not apply for the target project.

-• unknown - checkpoint evaluation failed, result is unknown / inconclusive / uncertain.
+- Checkpoint evaluation failed, result is unknown / inconclusive / uncertain.

 The global compliance status is derived from the checkpoints evaluated, with this scheme:

-• Optional and n/a checkpoints do not influence in the standard compliance status, they are ignored.
+Optional and n/a checkpoints do not influence the standard compliance status, they are ignored.

-• Otherwise, if at least one mandatory checkpoint is non-compliant or unknown, FAIL is returned.
+Otherwise, if at least one mandatory checkpoint is non-compliant or unknown, FAIL

-• Otherwise, if at least one mandatory checkpoint is only partially compliant, PARTIAL is returned.
+Otherwise, if at least one mandatory checkpoint is only partially compliant, PARTIAL

-• Otherwise, if at least one mandatory checkpoint is compliant, PASS is returned.
+Otherwise, if at least one mandatory checkpoint is compliant, PASS

-• If no mandatory checkpoint has a pass / partial / fail status, N/A is returned.
+If no mandatory checkpoint has a pass / partial / fail status, N/A

-The global compliance level is the weighted average (with weights based on severity) of the compliance level of all the checkpoints evaluated (required and optional), with the same 0 … 10 range, telling us how far is the current status from full compliance for the target software project.
+The global compliance level is the weighted average (with weights based on severity) of the compliance level of all the checkpoints evaluated (required and optional), with the same 0 to 10 scale, indicating how far the current status is from full compliance for the target software project.

-Unusual activity events represent user actions in the tools or over the critical files that are out of the typical pattern of actions learned for the project.
+Unusual activity events represent user actions in your tools or over critical files that are out of the typical pattern of actions for the project.

 The platform offers two main types of activity monitoring to detect and respond to potential security incidents or breaches: Critical file modification and User suspect behavior.